skyflowapi/skyflow-js/README.md

 const options = {
   required: false,  //optional, indicates whether the field is marked as required.
 Defaults to 'false'
-  enableCardIcon: true // optional, indicates whether card icon should be enabled (only applicable for CARD_NUMBER ElementType)
+  enableCardIcon: true, // optional, indicates whether card icon should be enabled (only applicable for CARD_NUMBER ElementType)
-  format: String //optinal, format for the element (only applicable currently for EXPIRATION_DATE ElementType) }
+  format: String, //optional, format for the element (only applicable currently for EXPIRATION_DATE ElementType)
+  enableCopy: false // optional, enables the copy icon in collect and reveal elements to copy text to clipboard.
+Defaults to 'false')
+}

 const element = container.create(collectElement, options)